-The East Bay Community Law Center (EBCLC) is seeking full-time interns for its 2013 Summer Program.
-EBCLC is the community-based clinic for Berkeley Law School (University of California, Boalt Hall) during the academic year.
+The East Bay Community Law Center (EBCLC) is seeking full-time interns for its 2015 Summer Program.
+EBCLC is the community-based clinic for Berkeley Law School (University of California, Boalt Hall) during the academic year, and the largest provider of free legal services to low-income residents of Alameda County.
 During our summer session, EBCLC welcomes students from all law schools.

 What is the East Bay Community Law Center?

-The East Bay Community Law Center (EBCLC) is a nationally-recognized poverty law clinic founded by Boalt students in 1988 with the dual mission of providing high quality legal services to low-income clients and first-rate clinical education to law students.
-EBCLC provides free civil legal services to low-income residents of Alameda County, California.
+EBCLC is a nationally-recognized poverty law clinic founded by Boalt students in 1988 with the dual mission of providing high quality legal services to low-income clients and first-rate clinical education to law students.
+In seven clinics within five broad programs areas, EBCLC staff and students take a multimodal approach to addressing the causes and conditions of poverty and inequality by providing legal education and outreach, brief services, full and holistic representation, and policy advocacy.
+Placements are available in the following clinics:

 The practice groups at EBCLC are: